These are adapted from cookbooks, websites, family, and friends. All are vegan.

 Turn the heat to high and bring to a boil.
 Cook at a mild simmer for 20-30 minutes, reducing the heat as needed and stirring frequently.

-Turn off the heat and stir in the lemon juice and cilantro.
+Turn off the heat.
+If desired, stir in the optional lemon juice and cilantro.

-Serve with pita bread (cut into triangles) or over rice.
+Serve with farro, injera, pita bread (cut into triangles), or rice.

 Note: Use petite diced tomatoes if available.
+If the coconut milk has separated and congealed in the can, pour it into a small bowl and use a whisk to smooth it out.
 If doubling, use a 6-quart pot (8-quart is even better).
 Total time is about 2 hours.
 A good vegan pita bread is Papa Pita Greek Pita Flat Bread Whole Wheat.

 ½ teaspoon salt